peter-gergely-horvath/commandmosaic/README.md

 simple service with minimal amount of boilerplate code.

-In addition to this, out-of-the-box support is provided for the industry standard Spring Frameworks allowing the library consumer to develop his/her commands as pure Spring Beans, with the rich set of functionality offered by Spring, like transaction support, automatic dependency injection through Spring's `@Autowired` annotation etc.
+In addition to this, out-of-the-box support is provided for the industry standard Spring Framework allowing the library consumers to develop their commands as pure Spring Beans, with the rich set of functionality offered by Spring, like transaction support, automatic dependency injection through Spring's `@Autowired` annotation etc.